Postrediori/HuaweiMobileDashboard/README.md

 ## Screenshots

+E5330, 3g-only mobile router:

 ![Dashboard on E5330 router web UI](images/e5330.png)

+E5573, LTE mobile router:

 ![Dashboard on E5573 router web UI](images/e5573.png)

+E8372, LTE USB modem:

 ![Dashboard on E8372 router web UI](images/e8372.png)

 ## Usage

+### Bookmark version

+* Create new bookmark in a browser and add the code from [ExtraAntennaStatus-min.js](ExtraAntennaStatus-min.js) file as bookmark URL
+* Navigate to mobile WiFi page, login into browser status and execute the bookmark.

+### TamperMonkey addon version

 * Install TamperMonkey addon to your browser (available on Chrome, Firefox, Firefox Mobile, etc) - https://www.tampermonkey.net/
-* Create new user script and copy the contents of the `ExtraAntennaStatus.js` file
+* Create new user script and copy the contents of the [ExtraAntennaStatus.js](ExtraAntennaStatus.js) file
 * Update `@match` tag to web dashboard address of the modem.
 One can specify several `@match` in case there are several adresses, i.e.:

 ```